peteroupc/encoding/docs/PeterO.DataIO.md

     public static PeterO.IReader ToReader(
         this byte[] bytes);

 Wraps a byte array into a byte reader.
-The reader will start at the eginning of the byte array.
-In the .NET implementation, this method is implemented as an extension ethod to any byte array object and can be called as follows:  `bytes.ToByteReader()` .
+The reader will start at the eginning of the byte array.In the .NET implementation, this method is implemented as an extension ethod to any byte array object and can be called as follows: `
+          bytes.ToByteReader()
+        ` .
 If the object's class already has a ToByteReader method with the same arameters, that method takes precedence over this extension method.

 <b>Parameters:</b>